Cheap 'like cabbage' apartments in some Chinese cities draw buyers, and caution

-BEIJING/HONG KONG : Beijing resident Hu Yongwei bought more than a dozen apartments in the small central Chinese city of Hebi for about $31,000 in all, betting they will be financially more rewarding than other investments.
+BEIJING/HONG KONG: Beijing resident Hu Yongwei bought more than a dozen apartments in the small central Chinese city of Hebi for about US$31,000 in all, betting they will be financially more rewarding than other investments.

-Hu, who mostly acquired two- or three-bedroom apartments built about three decades ago, spent 18,000 yuan ($2,528) this month in purchasing his 15th property in Hebi, where prices have plunged over the last two years.
+Hu, who mostly acquired two- or three-bedroom apartments built about three decades ago, spent 18,000 yuan (US$2,528) this month purchasing his 15th property in Hebi, where prices have plunged over the last two years.

 "The flats were sold very cheaply, like cabbage," the 39-year-old said, adding his family's bad experience with the stock market has made him steer clear of shares.